Azure/azure-quickstart-templates/parity-ubuntu/README.md

 * `adminUsername`: the linux account name you will use for connecting to the host.
 * `adminPassword`: your password for the host.
 Azure requires passwords to have One upper case, one lower case, a special character, and a number.
 * `vmSize`: the size of the VM to use.
 It is by default set to A2.
-* `ethAccountPass`: the password for your Ethereum account.
-This does not need to be secure, as this is a development-only deployment.

 ## Why should I use it?